-- 13.2.1 A contract note giving details of the shares purchased and the price used will be issued to the Shareholder (the first named, in the case of joint holders) by the end of the next Business Day following the Valuation Point by reference to which the purchase price is determined, together with a notice of the applicant's right to cancel. - 13.2.2 Where settlement has not already been received, it (settlement) is due on receipt by the purchaser of the contract note. - 13.2.3 Share certificates will not be issued in respect of shares.
-Ownership of shares will be evidenced by an entry on the Company's register of Shareholders.
+- 13.2.1 A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the case of joint holders) by the end of the next Business Day following the valuation point by reference to which the purchase price is determined, together with a notice of the applicant's right to cancel. - 13.2.2 Share certificates will not be issued in respect of shares.
+Ownership of shares will be evidenced by an entry on the Company's register of shareholders.
 Tax vouchers in respect of half-yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
-Individual statements of a Shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.
+Individual statements of a shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.